originalfoo/UX2/README.md

 ### UX2, UEXT

-The larger UX2 bus is an extension to, and thus fully compatible with, a UEXT bus; 10-pin UEXT connectors fit in the middle (the grey section shown on the pinout diagram above) of the 14-pin UX2 socket, leaving the additional UX2 pins (1-Wire, Interrupt, Sound-Wire) exposed either side of the UEXT connector.
+The larger UX2 bus is an extension to, and thus fully compatible with, a UEXT bus; 10-pin UEXT connectors fit in the middle (the grey section shown on the pinout diagram above) of the 14-pin UX2 socket, leaving the additional UX2 pins (`1W`, `INT`, `SWD` and `SWC`) exposed either side of the UEXT connector.

 The host/master board must ensure the UEXT pins adhere to the [UEXT specifications](https://www.olimex.com/Products/Modules/UEXT/resources/UEXT_rev_B.pdf) so that existing UEXT modules ([like these](https://www.olimex.com/Products/Modules/)) can be used.